htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 -  vm
 -  docker

-The **universe** under which a job runs is specified in the submit description file.
+The **universe**\ :index:`submit commands<single: submit commands; universe>` under which a job runs is specified in the submit description file.
 If a universe is not specified, the default is vanilla, unless your HTCondor administrator has changed the default.
-However, we strongly encourage you to specify the universe, since the default can be changed by your HTCondor administrator, and the default that ships with HTCondor has changed.
+However, we strongly encourage you to specify the universe, since the default can be changed by your HTCondor administrator, and the default that ships with HTCondor has changed. :index:`universe<single: universe; standard>`

 The standard universe provides migration and reliability, but has some restrictions on the programs that can be run.
-The vanilla universe provides fewer services, but has very few restrictions.
-The grid universe allows users to submit jobs using HTCondor’s interface.
-These jobs are submitted for execution on grid resources.
-The java universe allows users to run jobs written for the Java Virtual Machine (JVM).
+:index:`universe<single: universe; vanilla>`\ The vanilla universe provides fewer services, but has very few restrictions.
+:index:`universe<single: universe; Grid>`\ The grid universe allows users to submit jobs using HTCondor’s interface.
+These jobs are submitted for execution on grid resources. :index:`universe<single: universe; java>`\ :index:`Java<single: Java>` :index:`Java Virtual Machine<single: Java Virtual Machine>`\ :index:`JVM<single: JVM>` The java universe allows users to run jobs written for the Java Virtual Machine (JVM).
 The scheduler universe allows users to submit lightweight jobs to be spawned by the program known as a daemon on the submit host itself.
-The parallel universe is for programs that require multiple machines for one job.
-See section \ `Parallel Applications (Including MPI Applications) <../users-manual/parallel-applications.html>`__ for more about the Parallel universe.
-The vm universe allows users to run jobs where the job is no longer a simple executable, but a disk image, facilitating the execution of a virtual machine.
+:index:`universe<single: universe; parallel>`\ The parallel universe is for programs that require multiple machines for one job.
+See section \ `Parallel Applications (Including MPI
+Applications) <../users-manual/parallel-applications.html>`__ for more about the Parallel universe. :index:`universe<single: universe; vm>`\ The vm universe allows users to run jobs where the job is no longer a simple executable, but a disk image, facilitating the execution of a virtual machine.
 The docker universe runs a Docker container as an HTCondor job.

 Standard Universe
 '''''''''''''''''

+:index:`universe<single: universe; standard>`

 In the standard universe, HTCondor provides checkpointing and remote system calls.
 These features make a job more reliable and allow it uniform access to resources from anywhere in the pool.
 To prepare a program as a standard universe job, it must be relinked with *condor\_compile*.
-Most programs can be prepared as a standard universe job, but there are a few restrictions.
+Most programs can be prepared as a standard universe job, but there are a few restrictions. :index:`checkpoint<single: checkpoint>` :index:`checkpoint image<single: checkpoint image>`

 HTCondor checkpoints a job at regular intervals.
 A checkpoint image is essentially a snapshot of the current state of a job.
 If a job must be